Emilza07/Emilza07/README.md

 ## 👋 Hello World!

 Welcome to my GitHub profile!
-I'm Emil, a passionate programmer based in Israe I love programming, racing and flight simulation, and I'm always exploring new technologies and working on exciting projects.
+I'm Emil, a passionate programmer based in Israel.
+I love programming, racing and flight simulation, and I'm always exploring new technologies and working on exciting projects.

 - **Languages:** C#, Java, Python